NateWr/theme-painter/readme.md

 $args = array(

-	// The library will output stylesheets directly after the stylesheet with
+	// The library will output stylesheets directly after the following
-	// the following handle is printed.
-If left out, it will print directly into
+	// stylesheet is printed.
+If left out, it will print directly into the head.
-	// head.
+	// This is the `handle`.
 	'stylesheet' => 'theme-stylesheet-handle',

 	// Panels